What is Market Segmentation?

 4. Research the Needs and Behaviour

-After knowing your precise audience, study the needs and preferences of those targeted consumers to better understand their requirements and pattern.
+After knowing your precise audience, study the needs and preferences of those targeted consumers to understand their requirements and pattern better.
 This will help in crafting your campaign message accordingly.

 5. Craft the Campaign & Validate the Assumptions

 This is a guide to Market Segmentation Strategies.
-Here we discuss the Importance of Market Segmentation Strategies along with Types and Application of Market Segmentation Strategies.
-You may also look at the following articles to learn more–
+Here we discuss the Importance of Market Segmentation Strategies along with the Types and Applications of Market Segmentation Strategies.
+You may also look at the following articles to learn more –